malymary/malymary/README.md

 # Welcome to my GitHub profile!

-I'm an aspiring Machine Learning Engineer currently pursuing a Master's degree in Software Engineering.
+I'm an aspiring Data Scientist currently pursuing a Master's degree in Software Engineering.
 I also hold a Bachelor's degree in Linguistics.
-Interested in NLP, computer vision, and data analysis; still figuring out which one I like better.
+Interested in NLP, computer vision, data science and analysis; still figuring out which one I like better.

 You can also find me on <a href="https://gitee.com/malymary" title="gitee">Gitee</a>.